rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 We’re not going to cover it in this post, but you also need to add the front matter variables to your post template’s [GraphQL](https://www.gatsbyjs.org/docs/querying-with-graphql/) query.

-Hang with me here! 🙂
+_Hang with me here!_ 🙂

-So far, we’ve changed the blog post template to look at each author listed in the front matter and publish list things about them at the end of each post:
+So far, we’ve changed the blog post template to look at each author listed in the front matter and publish details about them at the end of each post:

 {% raw %}
 - `author.pic` (photo)